Meaning and Explanation of an Insurance Deductible

 - John purchased a “disappearing deductible” insurance floater, rated at 20% off the $1,000 deductible for every year that he remains accident-free.

-- John gets into a single-vehicle accident in 2025 and claims for the damages to his vehicle.
+- John gets into a single-vehicle accident in 2025 and puts in a claim for the damages to his vehicle.

 - John would normally be responsible for the $1,000 deductible, but because he had been accident-free for 5 years up to the time of the accident in 2025, the deductible would have completely vanished.